jruels/ansible-best-practices/labs/templates/templates_intro_new.md

 ### Lab Steps:

-1. Connect to the "Windows Target 1" instance using RDP and open PowerShell as an administrator.
-2. In the cloned repository, create a new directory named "templates".
+In the VS Code Explorer pane:

+1. Right Click in the explorer pane
+1. Select `New Directory`
-3. In the "templates" directory, create a new file named "config.j2" and add the following content:
+1. Create a new directory named `template` and press enter
+1. Right Click on the template folder in the explorer pane
+1. Select 'New File'
+1. Enter `config.j2` as the name:
+1. Copy the following content to the file:

    ```
    # This is a configuration file generated from a Jinja2 template